 Vietnamese healthy spring rolls with creamy peanut butter sauce are a perfect treat to yourself at home.
-Filled with fresh veggies, noodles, fresh herbs like mint and lightly sautéed shrimp that create flavorful healthy combo for lunch or dinner.
+Filled with fresh veggies, noodles, fresh herbs like mint and lightly sautéed shrimp that create a flavorful healthy combo for lunch or dinner.
 It is an easy 30 min recipe and these spring rolls are so delicious that you would want to prepare them again and again.

 We both love asian flavors and no wonder I keep trying new asian recipes at home.
 I am really glad that I started this blog.
 It gives me an opportunity to explore different cuisines and try new recipes at home trying to prepare a healthy version for guilt free eating.

 I have always wanted to make Vietnamese spring rolls at home.
 And, when it is time to make them at home, they have to be healthy (:P).
 I really loved the concept of spring rolls when I came across this delicacy.
-Because it can be stuffed with all good stuffs and yet tasty and flavorful.
-Usually for the filling, rice noodles are used.
+Because it can be stuffed with all good stuff and yet tasty and flavorful.
+Usually, for the filling, rice noodles are used.
 However, I used buckwheat noodles to make these rolls more healthy.
 Making spring rolls is very easy.
 You just have to prepare the raw veggies, cook noodles, sauté the shrimps and assemble them into rice paper rolls.
-And, it hardly take 30 mins to prepare them.
+And, it hardly takes 30 mins to prepare them.

-How these are healthy spring rolls?
+How are these healthy spring rolls?

 These spring rolls are filled with healthy ingredients

-- Shrimps are rich in proteins, iodine and calcium.
+- Shrimps are rich in proteins, iodine, and calcium.
 It is also high in Omega-3s Fatty Acids.
 Shrimps are a source of good protein as opposed to red meat (1).

 - Buckwheat noodles are gluten free and add whole grains into the diet.

-- These spring rolls are filled with raw vegetables like carrot, cucumber, lettuce etc. and these are high in vitamin A and other micronutrients .
+- These spring rolls are filled with raw vegetables like carrot, cucumber, lettuce etc. and these are high in vitamin A and other micronutrients.